 Signs of ageing in dogs

-While it’s fun to work out how old your dog would be if they were human, the best thing you can do to maintain your dog’s health is to keep an eye on the visible signs of ageing.
+While it’s fun to work out how old your dog would be if they were human, the best thing you can do to maintain your dog’s health is to keep an eye on the visible signs of ageing when living with an older dog.

 • Just like humans, lots of dogs will start to get grey or white hairs appearing.